sashee/revisiting_webapp_performance_on_http_2/Readme.md

 * _docker run -p 443:443 -p 444:444 \<image id\>_

 Then with a browser, access the files and measure the differences.
+You should use a remote server as performance testing on localhost might be misleading.

 The URL structure is the following: